 We'll use Teams and / or Zoom to collaborate.
 It's very important that you join the Teams site to stay up-to-date and connect into our meetings.
 For more information and the link to join, please see the course Canvas site.

 COURSE LEARNING OUTCOMES

-Upon successful completion of this course, students are expected to understand, and build the software necessary to support, the following core IoT concepts and technologies:
+Upon successful completion of this course, students are expected to understand, and build some of the software necessary to support, the following core Digital Twins concepts and technologies: